Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-It's also important for freezing motion when you use flash.
-The duration of light from the flash is much shorter than your shutter speed, and that often does the trick.
+It’s also important for freezing motion when you use flash.
+The flash’s light duration is much shorter than your shutter speed, and that often does the trick.

-However, you need to remember that you get a shorter duration of flash at lower power settings.
-That flash duration isn't consistent from one power output level to the next.
+However, it would be best to remember that you get a shorter flash duration at lower power settings.
+That flash duration isn’t consistent from one power output level to the next.
 Knowing that could be the difference between success and failure if you need to freeze a fast moving subject.

 So what happens if your flash doesn’t output enough light at the shorter flash duration you need?
 Simple.
 Add another flash or two to increase the output while maintaining the short flash duration.

 Controlling the Light Around You

 I’m a fan of off-camera flash because it allows me greater control of light.
 Yet that doesn’t mean I can’t appreciate ambient light in a place like a smoky bar or a dusty barn at sunset.
 The combination of light color, direction and amount can make for some great photos.

 Then there are days when you have to get a shot in harsh sunlight; that just isn’t what you need.
 Or maybe you want to get a great photo of your food in a dark restaurant with all the wrong colors in the light.